Fablecain/Blue-Dot-Agency/README.md

 -This project was built for a marketing agency trying to better understand and deliver its services to a customer.

--We used HTML to format the website on the back-end in order to carry out task thatd best fit the customers user story!
+-We used HTML to format the website on the back-end in order to carry out task that'd best fit the customers user story!

 -We also added CSS for the front-end to style the webpage to give a more user friendly application.